GoogleCloudPlatform/magic-modules/tools/linter/README.md

 # api.yaml linter

 This linter lints api.yaml against the Discovery Docs.
+It iterates through all apis and Resources in api.yaml files and attempts to find the correspond Discovery Doc to determine if Resource fields are different or missing.

-Because api.yaml is handwritten, it will inevitably veer away from the Discovery docs (the source of truth) or just be inputted incorrectly.
+Because api.yaml is handwritten, it will inevitably drift from the Discovery Docs (the source of truth).

 ## Running the linter
 The linter is powered by RSpec.